Ken11514/AAE2004_t1_GP8/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;First, create a coresponding obstacle and cost intensive area map in grid format.<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;Second, by applying the map in to A-Star algorithm and starting path planning, a best route with the lowest travelling cost is collected.<br><br>
 &nbsp;&nbsp;&nbsp;&nbsp;Third, according to each scenriao, claculate the total cost for 3 different aircrafts.<br><br>
-&nbsp;&nbsp;&nbsp;&nbsp;Finally, compare and select an aircraft model that has the lowest travalling cost while satisfying the scenriao.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;Finally, compare and select an aircraft model that has the lowest travelling cost while satisfying the scenariao.<br>
 </dd></li>

 ## b.
 Results

 <p >

-show our result and explain what does the result represent
+&nbsp;&nbsp;&nbsp;&nbsp;By using the given formula, the cost of the trip can be calculated without any difficulty and according to it, A330-900neo has the lowest trip cost for scenario 1.
+Additionally, for both scenario 2 and 3, the aircraft model with the lowest trip cost is A350-900.

+The blue star represents the start node while the green star represents the end node or the goal node.
+An aircraft travelling from the start node to the goal node might follow a more convenient route keeping the fuel and time-consuming area in mind to lower the total trip cost.
+And this route for the given challenge is presented by the red line starting from the start node and ending at the goal node.

 </p>

 ## c.
 Descussion